Let’s be real—when Indians say, “Let’s go on a road trip,” what they really mean is:

 Because in India, the journey is the destination—especially if that destination is a plate of hot jalebis at 7 AM from a roadside stall in some village you can’t pronounce but will never forget.

-In the end, every Indian road trip is basically a food tour with a little sightseeing sprinkled in between meals.
+In the end, every Indian road trip is basically Indian foodie travel in disguise—with a little sightseeing sprinkled in between meals.